madelsberger/pausebuffer/README.md

 3) No two whispers are sent within any 0.75s period.

 4) Whispers will not be sent to more than 40 recipients during the entire session.
-(A canWhisperTo(username) function is provided so you can check whether a whisper will be bloked for this reason.)
+(A `canWhisperTo(username, reserve)` function is provided so you can check whether a whisper will be bloked for this reason.
+If the `reserve` argument is `true` and the 40 slots aren't already full, one of them will be reserved for the requested sender; otherwise, a later whisper could still be rejected.)

 The following options are available to modify pausebuffer's behavior.